-FREE Printable Fall Bucket List with ideas for lots of socially distanced fall fun in 2020!
+FREE Printable Fall Bucket List with ideas for lots of fall fun in 2021!
 Fall bucket list ideas that the whole family will enjoy!

 Printable Fall Bucket List

 Fall is the perfect time of year for making memories and spending time with your family.
 We’ve put together some fun fall bucket list ideas to celebrate autumn this year, even if that means having to be a little more socially distant than in previous years!

 From baking on rainy fall days when you can’t go outdoors to scavenger hunts and bonfires for those perfect fall days with just a bit of chill in the air, you’re sure to find something on this printable fall bucket list that your family will love!

 Our handy printable fall bucket list is just what you need to get inspired to make this autumn a magical season!
 From apple cider and apple cupcakes to bonfires and corn mazes, it’s full of ideas that are sure to make this fall extra fun.

 Print out our handy list (available at the bottom of this post) and hang it on the fridge to check items off as you go!
 You could also put it in a frame or laminate it and use a dry erase marker to check things off and then tuck it away to reuse again next year.

 For another fun idea, cut each idea into a strip of paper, fold it and put it in a jar, and give the jar a shake whenever you want to do something fun with the family – just pull a piece of paper out of the jar to see what you’ll be doing that day!